WordPress/openverse/documentation/reference/consent_decision_making.md

 - "Reactions": A broad class of feedback that can include personal preferences as well as general doubts about the validity or safety of the solutions described in the proposal.
 - "Question": A request for clarification, explanation, or additional information about an aspect of the proposal.
 - "Objection": An explained uncertainty about the appropriateness, efficacy, or safety of a solution
 - "Paramount objection": An objection outlining an issue that would cause harm to the project or its contributors; especially issues that could cause harm and are difficult to reverse and not strictly necessary to accomplish the goals of the project
-- "Ratified proposal": A proposal that has undergone the formal decision-making process and has been accepted as a valid solution by the participants of the discussion.
+- "Approved proposal": A proposal that has undergone the formal decision-making process and has been accepted as a valid solution by the participants of the discussion.
 - "Process proposal": A proposal to change processes followed by the contributors in the course of stewarding the project towards success.
 - "Purpose": The motivation for the proposal.
 This is typically a statement describing the problem the proposal aims to solve.
 In the original Sociocratic model this is called the "driver".

-## Major differences from the original process

-Aside from being conducted primarily as an asynchronous process, Openverse's consent decision-making process has the following major differences from the Sociocratic model.

-### Reactions

-While the original process has a separate reactions round, in Openverse's process, reactions can be shared at any time.
-Be careful to ensure that they're not objections (which should, with few exceptions, be reserved for the objection round).
-Examples of reactions are:

-- "I love this approach"
-- "I like this proposal, but I don't understand X part of it yet"
-- "I don't think this will work, but I left some questions to clarify the areas I have concerns over"
-- "I don't understand the underlying problem, so the solution seems too abstract to me"
-- "I don't think this solution will solve the problem as described"

-Note that these are not questions (they do not ask for clarification) nor are they objections (they do not point to specific problems with the proposed solution).

-### Removal of initial rounds

-Because our process is primarily asynchronous, because our decision-making happens in public, and because the outcomes of our discussions are ultimately documented in GitHub or other accessible venues, we can skip some of the initial rounds.
-Specifically, the "consent to driver" and the "present the proposal" rounds cannot work in the same way.
-Typically, the purpose of a proposal will have been clarified through a previous discussion.
-Proposals raised without prior "buy-in" from other contributors should be done so carefully, with the understanding that participants may question the purpose and need for the proposal.
-The presentation of a proposal happens implicitly when the GitHub PR or discussion is opened to contain the proposal, so we do not need a special step for this.

 ## Process summary

-Full descriptions of each of these rounds of discussion are below.
-This section is meant as a summary for getting an initial overview for people new to the process or refreshing the broad intentions for folks already familiar with it.
+The process breaks proposal evaluation and decision-making into a series of rounds.
+Each round has expectations about what kinds of feedback are appropriate.
 These steps are ordered and must be followed in the order they are presented here.

+Full descriptions for each of these rounds are below.
+This section is a summary meant to give an overview for people new to or refreshing themselves on the process.

-> **Nota bene**: The "goal" column is a very brief summary and is not intended
+> **Note** The "goal" column is a very brief summary and is not intended to
-> to encapsulate the full scope of the round.
+> encapsulate the full scope of the round.
 Please refer to the
 > [round descriptions below](#round-descriptions) for more details and examples.

 | round                                                 | Suggested span      | Goal                                                                                      |